ArcadiaPower/connect-react/README.md

 # Quick Start

 A Connect Token is required to instantiate Connect.
-See [Creating Connect Tokens](https://developers.arcadia.com/#section/Authentication/Connect) for instructions.
+See [Getting a Connect Token to initialize Connect](https://docs.arcadia.com/docs#getting-a-connect-token-to-initialize-connect) for instructions.
 Keep in mind the following:

 - A general Access Token will not work to instantiate Connect
 - Using sandbox API keys to create a Connect Token will create resources in the sandbox environment